centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

   - Password expiration policy
   - Possibility to exclude users from password expiration policy
   - Brute force detection and account blocking
+  - Define minimum delay between each password change (disabled by default on platform update)
 - [Authentication] Moved Web SSO and OpenID Connect configuration to a dedicated authentication menu
 - [Authentication] Autologin key and password can’t be the same
 - [Configuration] Export hosts and services categories and severities in Centreon Engine configuration files